pdxgx/neoepiscope/README.md

 ##### Predict haplotype phasing

-Next, [run HapCUT2](https://github.com/vibansal/HapCUT2#to-run) with your merged or somatic VCF (make sure to use ```--indels 1``` when running `extractHAIRS` if you wish to predict neoepitopes resulting from insertions and deletions).
+Next, [run HapCUT2](https://github.com/vibansal/HapCUT2#to-run) with your merged or somatic VCF and your tumor BAM file (make sure to use ```--indels 1``` when running `extractHAIRS` if you wish to predict neoepitopes resulting from insertions and deletions).
 Before calling neoepitopes, ```prep``` your HapCUT2 output to included unphased mutations as their own haplotypes and flag germline variants if relevant:

 ```neoepiscope prep -v <VCF> -c <HAPCUT2 OUTPUT> [-g <GERMLINE VCF>] -o <ADJUSTED HAPCUT OUTPUT>```